Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 This waterfall and hidden grotto offer a cool ice climbing option in winter, but may be dry other times of the year.

 Keep right at the trail junction.
-The left-leading trail also leads toward the summit, but most people who make the climb ascend the talus-covered boulder field.
+The left-leading trail also takes you toward the summit, but most people who make the climb ascend the talus-covered boulder field.
 Most of the boulders at the base are large and sturdy, but things loosen up as you approach the false summit to the north and east.
 Note: The talus-slope scramble requires sure-footed boulder hopping that can make some hikers uncomfortable.
 Consider turning left at this junction for an easier alternative.

 Clamber over a final few boulders to the ridgeline and false summit.
 Stop to savor the spectacular views of the Air Force Academy to the north and the Black Forest to the east.
 Continue uphill to the northwest to hit the summit.